respawn-app/FlowMVI/docs/v2/quickstart.md

 ## Step 3: Describe your Contract

+<details>
+<summary>Click for general advice on how to define a contract if you're a newbie</summary>

 Describing the contract first makes building the logic easier because you have everything you need at the start.

-<details>
-<summary>**General advice on how to define a contract**</summary>

 To define your contract, ask yourself the following:

 1. What can be shown at what times?
 Can the page be empty?
 Can it be loading? - this will define your state family
 2. What elements can be shown on this screen? - this will be your states' properties.